switchspan/switchspan.github.io/source/_posts/2013-06-02-from-wordpress-to-octopress.markdown

 comments: true
 categories: [programming, miscellaneous, productivity]
 ---
-{% img center /images/wordpress_to_octopress.png 640 264 'Wordpress to Octopress' %}
+{% img right /images/wordpress_to_octopress.png 440 'Wordpress to Octopress' %}

-## Some changes

 You may or may not have noticed this blog has switched from a hosted [WordPress](http://www.wordpress.org) blog to a [Octopress](http://octopress.org) blog.